ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 **No response:**

-Indicated with parameter `noResp=true` and as a result, mbed DS makes CoAP Non-confirmable requests.
+Indicated with parameter `noResp=true` and as a result, mbed Device Connector makes CoAP Non-confirmable requests.
 The REST response is with status code `204 No Content`.
 If the underlying protocol does not support it (HTTP) or the endpoint is registered in a queue mode, the response is with status code `409 Conflict`.

 <span style="background-color:lightyellow; color:black; display:block; height:100%; padding:10px">
 **Note**: This type of requests are not guaranteed.